 Simple carbohydrates are also known more simply as "sugars" and are grouped as either monosaccharides or disaccharides.
-The word monosaccharide comes from the root words "mono" "saccharide" and meaning Monosaccharides are one single sugar and include glucose, fructose, and galactose.
+The word monosaccharide comes from the root words "mono" meaning one and "saccharide" meaning sugar.
+Monosaccharides are one single sugar and include glucose, fructose, and galactose.
 The word disaccharide comes from the root words "di" meaning two and "saccharide" meaning sugar.
 Disaccharides are composed of two monosaccharides joined together.
 The most common disaccharides include lactose, maltose, and sucrose.